-However, due to noise correlations in the drizzled HST/WFC3/F390W images, discussed in more detail in Appendix~\ref{Section:Noise_correlation}, the noise correction of the investigated residual surface-brightness fluctuations requires an even more extended approach than just considering the noise-sigma map.
-In order to quantify the noise-correlation pattern induced in the analysed science image by the drizzling procedure and the CTI of the HST/WFC3/UVIS-CCDs, we select a sample of 20 empty-sky regions located in the proximity to the analysed lens and determine the average power spectrum in this sample.
-We account for the flux-dependent photon-shot (Poisson) noise present in the observed image of the lens by generating a modified version of these empty-sky regions: each of the 20 images is divided by the standard deviation of its flux values (in order to transform the data into the standard normal distribution) and multiplied by the noise-sigma map of the studied science image.
-These modified sky-background realisations account for both the realistic noise-correlation pattern of the drizzled HST/WFC3/F390W images and the specific spatially-varying flux-dependent photon-shot noise in the particular analysed science image.
-For consistency reasons, before calculating the noise-power spectra, the noise realisations are overlaid with the same mask as the one used to calculate the power spectrum of the residual surface-brightness fluctuations (described in Section \ref{Section:HST_power_spectrum}).
-In what follows, the average power spectrum measured in this generated sample of modified empty-sky cutouts (Fig.~\ref{fig:HSTn1vsNoise}) is used as our best estimate for the total noise-power spectrum in the analysed image of the studied lens system.
+However, due to noise correlations in the drizzled images and the charge-transfer inefficiency (CTI), discussed in more detail in Paper I, the noise correction of the residual surface-brightness fluctuations requires a more extended approach.
+To mimic the true noise properties in the science image, we use the selected blank-sky regions to generate a sample of 20 scaled sky-background realisations, which account for both the realistic noise-correlation pattern and the spatially-varying flux-dependent photon-shot noise.
+This is implemented by first dividing the flux values of the blank-sky regions by their standard deviation and subsequently multiplying them by the noise-sigma map of the science image (equation \ref{eq:noise_sigma_map}).
+For consistency reasons, these scaled sky-background realisations are finally overlaid with the same mask as the one used in the analysis of the real data (Section \ref{Section:HST_power_spectrum_J0252}).
+The average power spectrum measured in this sample is used as our best estimate for the total noise power spectrum of the science image (see Paper I for a more thorough discussion).